Passover: Removing all leaven (chametz)

 Observant Jews spend the weeks before Passover in the process of thorough housecleaning, to remove all chametz from every part of the home.
 Jewish law requires the elimination of olive-sized or larger quantities of leavening from one's possession, but most housekeeping goes beyond this.
 Even the seams of kitchen counters are thoroughly cleaned to remove traces of flour and yeast, however small.
 Any containers or implements that have touched chametz are stored and not used during Passover.

-Some hotels, resorts, and even cruise ships across America, Europe, and Israel also undergo a thorough housecleaning to make their premises "kosher for Pesach" to cater to observant Jews.
+Some hotels, resorts, and even cruise ships across the United States, Europe, and Israel also undergo a thorough housecleaning to make their premises "kosher for Pesach" to cater to observant Jews.

 Interpretations for abstinence from leaven or yeast

 Some scholars suggest that the command to abstain from leavened food or yeast suggests that sacrifices offered to God involve the offering of objects in "their least altered state", that would be nearest to the way in which they were initially made by God.
 According to other scholars the absence of leaven or yeast means that leaven or yeast symbolizes corruption and spoiling.

 There are also variations with restrictions on eating matzah before Passover so that there will be an increased appetite for it during Passover itself.
 Primarily among Chabad Chassidim, there is a custom of not eating matzah (flat unleavened bread) in the 30 days before Passover begins.
 Others have a custom to refrain from eating matzah from Rosh Chodesh Nissan, while the halacha merely restricts one from eating matzah on the day before Passover.